sr4001/simplemindedrobot/content/blog/agentic-ai-autonomous-project-management/index.md

 In the future, the most successful teams won't be the ones with the most resources, but the ones that can best leverage agentic AI to work smarter, faster, and more adaptively.
 The age of agentic AI in agile software development and project management is just beginning, and its full potential has yet to be realized.
 The only question left is: are you ready to embrace it?

+As we explore the potential of agentic AI in project management, it's worth considering how it might lead to unexpected positive outcomes, similar to the concept discussed in our post on [AI serendipity]({{< relref "/blog/ai-serendipity" >}}).
+The ability of AI to make connections and decisions autonomously could lead to innovative solutions and opportunities that human project managers might not have considered.

 ## More on Simpleminded Robot

 For more insights on AI in agile development and project management, check out these related posts: